creighton-lewis/oscp-prep/ad.md

 **2.SID for child domain**

 ```
 Get-DomainSID #run from within/from the child domain
+Convert-NameToSid target.domain.com\krbtgt
 ```

 3. TARGET USER